Learn how to check yourself and get to know what “normal” feels like to you and your body.

 Breasts are lumpy.
 When I first started doing the monthly exams, I would live in constant fear of being a living ball of tumours.
 But after a couple of months, you get the hang of what’s your normal, what your boobs look and feel like at a certain point in your menstrual cycle, so when something’s off, you know to alert your doctor.

 When to do a breast self-examination?

-The best time for a self-exam is the fourth or the fifth day of your menstrual cycle, that’s when the pre-period breast thickening has subsided so there will be no unusual breast tenderness.
+For menstruating women, the best time for a self-exam is the fourth or the fifth day of your cycle, that’s when the pre-period breast thickening has subsided so there will be no unusual breast tenderness.
 The general rule of thumb is to check your breasts for irregularities at the same time every month.

 Look out for these signs

 - Any hard, irregular blob which does not move with your fingers or the rest of the breast tissue.